org-roam/org-roam-ui/README.md

 ### Q: This doesn't work with org-roam v1/org-brain/Zettledelft!

 Correct!
-We only support org-roam v2!
+We only support org-roam v2, although we might introduce a backend agnostic implementation later.

 ## Features ✨

-Org-Roam-UI's main feature is the ability to generate a graph visualization of your org-roam notes.
+Org-roam-ui's main feature is the ability to generate a graph visualization of your org-roam notes.

 ### Cool graph